Turbo Dismount

 Turbo Dismount is a 2014 vehicle simulator video game developed and published by Finnish developer Secret Exit Ltd. for iOS, Android, macOS and Microsoft Windows.
 The game was first unveiled at GDC 2013 and was released in early access the following year in 2014, and remained in early access until fully releasing on Steam on May 21, 2014.
 Turbo is the latest in the Dismount series and serves as a follow-up to Stair Dismount, developed under their original name tAAt.
 Like the other games in the series, the aim of the game is to cause as much chaos as possible.

 Turbo Dismount's gameplay involves the player placing a crash test dummy in one of a wide selection of vehicles and aim to cause as much damage as possible to rack up points to achieve a high score.
 After each crash, the player can choose to view the crash with an adjustable replay feature.
 The game also allows the player to create their own courses and share them with other players online.

 The game received generally positive reviews, with critics praising the presentation and the camera, but was criticised for being limited in scope.
 The game has been downloaded over 400,000 times on Steam and over 50 million on Google Play.
-A sequel, Turbo Dismount 2, released into early access via Steam on January 23, 2025.
+A sequel, Turbo Dismount 2, released into early access via Steam on January 23, 2025, and later fully releasing on March 13, 2026.